technicalgardener/auto-mouse-clicker/README.md

 ### To do
 - customizable hotkeys
 - customizable delayed start
-- pause on mouse movement
+- ability to pause on mouse movement
+- ability to add randomization to clicks
 - add better exception handling (does not break as is)

 ### Written with